 - Complimentary and optional spice addiction assessment

-- An optional 7 to 10day detox with medical assistance.
+- An optional 7-day to 10-day detox with medical assistance.
 This consists of evaluation, stabilization, and education

 - One-to-one and structured group therapy

 If for any reason you would prefer not to take part in our residential treatment program, we do offer alternative options.
 We provide day treatment or outpatient treatment, depending on your particular addiction story.
 Our drug treatment plans can be used one of two ways: as first admission points into treatment; or, for those reducing the quantity and intensity of their Spice use, assuming you have already gone through an intensive residential program.
 Your treatment plan will largely depend on the nature of your addiction, and the style of support you feel is most appropriate.